maptimeLA/sidewalk-mapping/README.md

 ### Why are we doing this?
 - To learn how to use the OMS iD Editor
 - To contribute to Phase I of the OpenSidewalks project by mapping the pedestrian transportation layer.
 The OpenSidewalks project consists of three mapping phases with each phase adding another layer to the pedestrian network.
+Phase 2 focuses on adding attributes that may affect pedestrian accessibility and navigation while Phase 3 entails adding features that can improve or impede pedestrian traversal (OS Mapping Guide, 105).

 ### Features to be mapped and there associated tags
 Descriptions for pedesterian features and mapping geometry taken from the [OpenSidewalks (OS) Mapping Guide](https://sidewalks.washington.edu/2024/06/04/mapping-guide/).